XiaotaoChen/model-quantization/doc/detection.md

 cd /workspace/git/
 git clone https://github.com/blueardour/detectron2
 ```
 Facebook detectron2 has not support for some works such as `FCOS`.
 Try the [aim-uofa/AdelaiDet](https://github.com/aim-uofa/AdelaiDet) for more task support.
-Note, for the `aim-uofa/AdelaiDet`, it is also necessrary to clone my custom branch.
+Note, for the `aim-uofa/AdelaiDet`, it is also necessary to clone my custom branch.

 ```
 cd /workspace/git/